-Except under 4.5.7, the beginning date for a box fee payment period is determined by the approval date of the application.
-The period begins on the first day of either the same month if the application is approved on or before the 15th of the month, or the next month if approved after the 15th of the month.
-After that, box fees for service renewal may be paid any time during the last 30 days of the service period, but no later than the last day of the service period.
+Except under 4.5.7, the beginning date for a Post Office Box fee payment period is determined by the approval date of the application.
+The period begins on the first day of the same month if the application is approved on or before the 15th of the month, or the next month if approved after the 15th of the month.
+Fees for service renewal may be paid any time during the last 30 days of the service period, except under 4.5.4, but no later than the last day of the service period.